suiGn/Docs/Tech Docs/c_notes.md

 ###### Float Vs Double

-A `float` has 6 decimal places vs 15 of a `double` .
+A `float` has 6 decimal places vs 15 of a `double.
 Therefore a `float` takes up less memory (4 vs 8 bytes).

-A `double` runs faster, you gain speed paying memory usage.
+A `double` runs faster, you gain speed-paying memory usage.

 Choose `double`  any time accuracy is important.